Badgerati/Pode.Web/docs/Tutorials/Actions/Datalist.md

 )
 ```

-## Set
+## Select

-To set the currently selected option/value of a Datalist element, you can use [`Set-PodeWebDatalist`](../../../Functions/Actions/Set-PodeWebDatalist).
+To set the currently selected option/value of a Datalist element, you can use [`Select-PodeWebDatalistOption`](../../../Functions/Actions/Select-PodeWebDatalistOption).
 You can either set the value to a predefined option, or to a custom value not in the options list:

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(